Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

 \subsection{Ecosystem Abuse}

-We set out to explore if websites do in fact abuse the advertising ecosystem by sharing identifiers with unrelated websites.
-To verify this hypothesis, we attempt to establish the organization that operates each website.
-Identifier pooling is not inherently harmful but problems arise when websites share the same \texttt{DIRECT} IDs with other unrelated websites.
-To that extent, we utilize the WHOIS~\cite{whois} protocol to find the owner organization of a domain, as performed in previous work~\cite{10.1145/2976749.2978301,10.1145/3319535.3363188}.
+We investigate whether websites abuse the ad ecosystem by sharing identifiers with unrelated websites.
+While identifier pooling isn't inherently harmful, issues arise when unrelated websites share the same \texttt{DIRECT} IDs.
+To verify this, we use the WHOIS protocol~\cite{whois} to identify owner organization of domains, following prior work~\cite{10.1145/2976749.2978301,10.1145/3319535.3363188}.
 We query registrars for each domain inside a pool and extract the domain owner (\ie registrant).
 To tackle the WHOIS privacy service offered by registrars~\cite{lu2021whois}, we manually review all extracted records and create a list of 60 keywords that signify records have been redacted for privacy concerns.
 We make this list public~\cite{openSource} and exclude respective records from further analysis.
-We retrieve the owner organization of 3,981 websites.
+In total, we retrieve owner data for 3,981 \websites.

-We process each pool in our dataset and for each website in it we extract the owner organization from the respective WHOIS record.
-We perform a case-insensitive matching of organization names in order to overlook any typos during WHOIS registration.
-Additionally, we exclude organization names less than 3 characters long because we believe they do not represent actual entities.
-To our surprise, we find almost 15,000 distinct dark pools.
-These are pools of websites owned or operated by different organizations but sharing at least one \texttt{DIRECT} identifier, thus violating the \adstxt standard.
-Such pools distort the ecosystem making it practically impossible to understand where advertiser money is directed.
-To make matters worse, 59.6\% of pools with at least one misinformation website are dark pools.
-For pools with piracy websites, this percentage rises to an astounding 82\%.
-We believe our findings are representative of the Web ecosystem.
-Even though we were able to extract the owner of a small portion of websites due to privacy restrictions, our findings are a lower limit of what happens in the wild.
-Private WHOIS records do not affect the correctness of our findings, making them representative of the Web.
+We analyze each pool, extracting owner organizations from WHOIS records and using case-insensitive matching to overlook any typos during WHOIS registration.
+Organizations with names under three characters are also excluded because we believe they do not represent actual entities.
+Surprisingly, we identify nearly 15,000 distinct dark pools: groups of websites with different owners sharing at least one \texttt{DIRECT} ID, violating the \adstxt standard.
+Such pools distort the ecosystem, making it practically impossible to understand where advertiser money is directed.
+To make matters worse, 59.6\% of pools with at least one misinformation \website are dark pools.
+For pools with piracy \websites, this percentage rises to an astounding 82\%.
+Despite privacy restrictions limiting our owner data, our findings represent a lower bound of the issue.
+Private WHOIS records do not impact the accuracy of our findings, ensuring they are reflecting the actual state of the Web.